oboukili/resume/README.md

 * *2020-present* **Keplr / Cloud Engineer**
    * **Milestones**:
+     * Created the company's DevOps CI/CD self-service, allowing product teams to be effectively autonomous and to bootstrap new projects and deploy them up to production within minutes.
-     * Designed and implemented a 'scale to 0', secured, fast, cost-effective, and highly concurrent (limitless) CI with GitlabCI using GKE preemptible nodes for the whole company's projects (Golang / NodeJS / Terraform).
+     * Designed and implemented a 'scale to 0', secured, fast, cost-effective, and highly concurrent (limitless, up to 250 simultaneous jobs witnessed) CI that scales on-demand, with GitlabCI using GKE preemptible nodes for the whole company's projects (Golang / NodeJS / Terraform).
-     * Introduced and migrated the legacy reverse proxy solution to Solo.io's Gloo API Gateway.
+     * Introduced and migrated the legacy reverse proxy solution to Solo.io's Gloo API Gateway, allowing newly published marketplaces to effortlessly support the set of existing business APIs, using Kubernetes label routing scheme.
-     * Fully manage the whole platform, from the infrastructure to the business apps through the CI/CD, with Terraform/GitlabCI/ArgoCD/Kustomize using a commmon codebase.
+     * Fully managed the whole platform, from the infrastructure to the business apps through the CI/CD, with Terraform / Gitlab CI / ArgoCD/ Kustomize using a commmon codebase.
      * Secured GCP/GKE platform by banishing static credentials (GKE workload identity up to production), introduced private GKE clusters.
-     * Currently working on Open Policy Agent business rules coupling with Kubernetes Service Meshes, and dynamic Vault secrets.
+     * Introduced databases dynamic and transient credentials using Vault without any business application code change.
+     * Contributed to several opensource projects.

 * *2017-2020* **Malt Community / Platform Tech Lead**
     * **Milestones**: